Online format offers Transfer Student Center new outreach opportunities, obstacles

 TSC also partnered with Bravo’s office to start a Transfer Transitions online program, in which students can attend workshops to learn about campus resources, Velasco said.

-However, certain populations of transfer students have struggled to access TSC’s resources despite these efforts, said Bravo, a fourth-year political science transfer student.
+However, certain populations of transfer students have struggled to access TSC’s resources despite these efforts, said Bravo, a fifth-year Latin American studies and political science transfer student.

 Some low-income transfer students who do not have access to Wi-Fi or laptops may not be able to engage with others in the transfer community, Bravo said.
 Some older transfer students may also have a harder time using technology platforms, Bravo added.